AnselmLumumba/Us-Covid-19/README.md

 ## Data Collection

 The data used in this project was collected from various reliable sources including the CDC and state health departments.
-The raw data files are stored in the `Data Collection` directory.
+The raw data files are stored in the \`Data Collection\` directory.

 ## Data Cleaning

 Data cleaning was performed to ensure the data is accurate and ready for analysis.
 The cleaning steps included handling missing values, correcting inconsistencies, and transforming data into a suitable format.
-The cleaned data files are stored in the `Data Cleaning` directory.
+The cleaned data files are stored in the \`Data Cleaning\` directory.

 ## Exploratory Data Analysis

 Exploratory Data Analysis (EDA) was conducted to gain insights into the vaccination trends.
 This includes statistical summaries, distribution plots, and correlation analyses.
-The EDA results are documented in the `EDA` directory.
+The EDA results are documented in the \`EDA\` directory.

 ## Visualization

 Various visualizations were created to represent the vaccination data in a clear and understandable manner.
 The visualizations include charts and graphs that highlight key findings.
-These visualizations are stored in the `Visualization` directory.
+These visualizations are stored in the \`Visualization\` directory.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any inquiries or feedback, please contact:

+- **Name:** Anselm Lumumba
+- **Email:** lumumbamwema@gmail.com" > README.md